corememltd/interop-eap-tls13/README.md

 **N.B.** to publish the RADIUS service to an alternative port you can export `PORT` (default: `1812`) before running `docker run ...`

+You can also open one or more terminals into the running environment using:

+    docker exec -it interop-eap-tls13 /bin/bash

 Some information about the environment:

  * login details for the container is `root` with no password
+ * there are no text editors on the system, to install one use `apt-get update && apt-get install ...`
  * shutdown the container by typing `halt` from within it or use `docker stop interop-eap-tls13`
  * your local workstation will have the following ports exposed:
      * **`[PORT]/{udp,tcp}` (default: `PORT=1812`):** RADIUS authentication